Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 Strawberry Tres Leches is an ideal summertime dessert.
 Strawberry milk is blended with three milks and then poured over a light and airy sponge cake until it’s all absorbed.
 The result is a sweet and delicious cake that’s full of flavor.

-- In a blender, add the strawberries and sugar.
+- Blend up the strawberries and sugar.
 You want to let these macerate with each other until the juices from the strawberries are released, about 15 minutes.
-Add in the evaporated milk and regular milk.
-Blend until everything is totally pureed.Â

-- Then combine the egg yolks with sugar and beat until ribbons form.
+- Make the cake.
+Then combine the egg yolks with sugar and beat until ribbons form.
 You want a pale yellow mixture.
 Then add in flour.
-And lastly, fold in the egg whites.Â
+And lastly, fold in the egg whites.

 Tips and Tricks